secretstartups/handbook/sales/field-communications/gitlab-highspot/index.html.md

 Highspot became generally available for all members of GitLab's go-to-market (GTM) organization in February 2022.

 Access to the tool is provisioned via SSO in Okta.
 To access Highspot, please navigate through the Highspot tile in your Okta dashboard.
+If you do not have access via your Okta dashboard, please submit an [Access Request](https://about.gitlab.com/handbook/business-technology/team-member-enablement/onboarding-access-requests/access-requests/#individual-or-bulk-access-request).

 Teams with access to Highspot include:
 1. Sales